wandersonwhcr/k8s-examples/rabbitmq/README.md

 data and RabbitMQ will use it and not change it.
 When `USER-user-credentials` secret changes, RabbitMQ Topology Operator will update credentials in cluster.

+Today, it does not work.
+If `USER-user-credentials` exists, `User` resource will be not created and Kubernetes does not show error messages.

 ### Topology Dependencies

 ```mermaid